luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 Target 0: (java) stopped.
 ```

-Here what we have learned so far:
+Here is what we have learned so far:
 - `flags` is equal to `10` in Java but `0` in native
 - `classData` is a valid, non-NULL object in Java, but it is equal to `0xa` in native.

 It is a classic example of a calling convention mismatch between the caller and the callee.
 On the one hand, the caller, respecting a specific ABI, puts the parameters in a pre-defined set of locations (register or stack slots).
 On the other hand, the callee, respecting another ABI, expects the parameters to be passed in a different pre-defined set of locations.

-## Understanding the difference in ABI
+## Understanding the differences in ABI

 Let's visualize the differences between the calling conventions of Linux-AArch64 and macOS-AArch64.